chain4travel/camino-docs/docs/camino-messenger/introduction.md

 ## Versioning and releases

 We are currently in the V1Alpha version and the first release was done on 18 January 2023.
 Feedback and reviews will lead improvements of a Message Type, as suggested by our partners.
 A partner working with a specific Message Type to implement a connection to their system discovers errors or finds a concept is missing in the Camino MessageType.
-Conclusively one Message Type can be mature and suffer few changes, while another Message Type is actively being developed.
+Conclusively one Message Type can be mature and and have only non-breaking improvements, while another Message Type is actively being developed.
 While "Accommodation" might be in a productive V1, we might have "Car Rental" in a V2Beta.
 As all message formats are released together, we simply have numeric releases that contain updates on one or more messages from one or more feature branches and PRs.
 Unless a partner is working together with us to develop a new message or new features in an existing message, the c4t (main) branch should be used.

 ## Why Protobuf